 Orlando Bloom

-38. Which small flower, usually with 5 blue or purple petals, is associated with free masonry and has the scientific name Myosotis ?
+38. Which small flower, usually with 5 blue or purple petals, is associated with freemasonry and has the scientific name Myosotis?

 Forget-me-not